fercreek/personal-blog/content/my-impossible-list.md

 - ✅ Salsa/Bachata choreography with partner (Euroson)_(December 2021)_
 - ✅ Solo Bachata choreography (Mambolee ONE) _(February 2022)_
 - ✅ Solo Salsa choreography (Mambolee ONE) _(February 2022)_
-- First place on a competition
+- First place on a competition as a soloist

 # Professional Goals